Lucas Moura: Paris Saint-Germain

 During the summer of 2012, Manchester United and Inter Milan were reported to be interested in signing Moura.
 On 8 August 2012, Paris Saint-Germain won the battle and announced the player would be moving to the club in January 2013.
 He would be the club's most expensive signing.
 The transfer fee was reported to be in the region of €45 million (£38 million).
 It was announced that Moura would wear the No. 29 shirt for the remainder of the season.

-On 11 January 2013, Moura made his debut against AC Ajaccio, in a match that ended as a 0–0 draw.
+On 11 January 2013, Moura made his debut against Ajaccio, in a match that ended as a 0–0 draw.
 He also played in the Champions League away victory over Valencia on 12 February, assisting a goal in the process.
 On 13 September 2013, he scored his first goal for PSG in a 2–0 league victory over Bordeaux.

-For the 2014–15 season, following Jérémy Ménez's transfer to A.C.
-Milan, Moura was handed the No. 7 shirt – the same number he wore while playing for São Paulo.
-He made his season debut for PSG in their 2–0 Trophée des Champions victory over Coupe de France winners EA Guingamp on 2 August 2014 at the Workers Stadium in Beijing.
+For the 2014–15 season, following Jérémy Ménez's transfer to Milan, Moura was handed the No. 7 shirt – the same number he wore while playing for São Paulo.
+He made his season debut for PSG in their 2–0 Trophée des Champions victory over Coupe de France winners Guingamp on 2 August 2014 at the Workers Stadium in Beijing.

 He scored his first goal of the 2014–15 Ligue 1 campaign on 16 August, volleying in a Gregory van der Wiel cross as PSG defeated Bastia 2–0.
 On 5 October, Moura scored the opening goal in a match that finished 1–1 against title rivals Monaco.
 With his two goals in PSG's 3–0 victory over Bordeaux on 25 October, he equalled his league tally from the previous season.

-On 7 August 2015, Moura scored the first goal of the 2015–16 Ligue 1 season in PSG's 1–0 defeat of Lille OSC at the Stade Pierre-Mauroy.
+On 7 August 2015, Moura scored the first goal of the 2015–16 Ligue 1 season in PSG's 1–0 defeat of Lille at the Stade Pierre-Mauroy.

-On 15 October 2016, Moura scored PSG's first goal in the 13th minute in a 2–1 away win against AS Nancy in a Ligue 1 match with a curling free-kick from the left which nobody got a touch to; that was his fifth league goal of the 2016–17 Ligue 1 season.
+On 15 October 2016, Moura scored PSG's first goal in the 13th minute in a 2–1 away win against Nancy in a Ligue 1 match with a curling free-kick from the left which nobody got a touch to; that was his fifth league goal of the 2016–17 Ligue 1 season.
 For the 2017–18 Ligue 1 season, he appeared only as substitute six times for the club, and left in January 2018.